 Support for propagating changes and ensuring that the relationships between objects remain consistent

 Support for grouping, filtering, and organizing data in memory

-If you are starting to develop a new application or are planning a significant update to an existing application, you should consider using Core Data.
-For an example of how to use Core Data in an iOS application, see Core Data Tutorial for iOS.
+If you are starting to develop a new app or are planning a significant update to an existing app, you should consider using Core Data.
+For an example of how to use Core Data in an iOS app, see Core Data Tutorial for iOS.
 For more information about the classes of the Core Data framework, see Core Data Framework Reference.